kaplayjs/kaplay-site/src/content/books/en/how_to_be_a_bean_wizard/algebra.md

 $$length(u) = \sqrt{(u_x^2 + u_y^2)}$$

-## Vectors do not form an algebra
+## 2D Vectors do not form an algebra

-Since vectors do not have a multiplication operator which is left and right distributive, they do not form an algebra.
-The complex numbers do, as they do have a multiplication operator which is even both commutative and associative.
+Since 2D vectors do not have a product which is left and right distributive, they do not form an algebra.
+The complex numbers do, as they do have a product which is not only bilinear (left and right distributive) but even both commutative and associative.
+So the complex numbers form an algebra.
+3D vectors have a cross product which is left and right distributive and they form an algebra.
+Their cross product is neither associative nor commutative though.
+If we look at quaternions, the equivalent of complex numbers used in 3D, their Hamilton product is bilinear and associative.

 # Polynomials